For The Families

 Meet Owen M.

-Owen was born at Monroe in Ocala, Florida on June l0th, 20l3 with a congenital heart defect called Transposition of the Great Arteries.
-In Transposition of the Great Arteries the Aorta and Pulmonary arteries are formed on the incorrect atriums which does not allow for blood to get oxygenated and returned to the body.
-Owen was born BLUE.
-He was immediately placed on a ventilator and a TON of life saving IV’s, pumps and equipment.
+Owen Maier was born at Munroe Regional Medical Center in Ocala, Florida, on June 10th, 2013 with a congenital heart defect called transposition of the great arteries.
+In transposition of the great arteries, the aorta and pulmonary arteries are formed on the incorrect atriums, which does not allow for blood to get oxygenated and returned to the body.
+Owen was born blue.
+He was immediately placed on a ventilator and a ton of life saving IVs, pumps, and equipment.
 He was transported within minutes by ShandsCair to UF Health Shands Hospital.
-He had his first surgery at just 6 hours old, a Septostomy performed by Dr. Fudge to help sustain him until he was stable enough for open heart surgery to switch the Aorta and Pulmonary arteries.
-When Owen was just 2 weeks old Dr. Bleiweis did open Heart Surgery...an operation called the Arterial Switch.
+He had his first surgery at just 6 hours old, which was a septostomy performed by Dr. Fudge to help sustain Owen until he was stable enough for open-heart surgery to switch the aorta and pulmonary arteries.
+When Owen was just 2 weeks old, Dr. Bleiweis did open-heart surgery, an operation called the arterial switch.
 He came home for the first time when he was 2 months old.
-Currently, he’s a thriving 2 year old.
-Other then the zipper scar down his chest...you would never know what this little boy has been through...He’s the true definition of a warrior and certainly lives up to the meaning of his name little fighter.
+Today, Owen is an energetic 8 year old that loves playing with his big brother, Noah and his new sister Lainey!

 Meet Reilly R.